sarkarchandan/libcfg/README.md

 In this file `pi` is a valid root-level key and it can be used as is to fetch corresponding value.
-However, to fetch the boolean value for `debug` config item we need to combine it with the root-level key-segment `attributes` using underscore(`_`) as delimiter.
-Hence, the combined key to fetch it would be `attributes_debug`.
-Other config items, which are at the same level as `debug` can be fetched using similar combination of keys e.g., `attributes_rgb` or `attributes_point` etc. This can be generalized for fetching config items for any arbitrary depths.
+However, to fetch the boolean value for `debug` config item we need to combine it with the root-level key-segment `attributes` using dot(`.`) as delimiter.
+Hence, the combined key to fetch it would be `attributes.debug`.
+Other config items, which are at the same level as `debug` can be fetched using similar combination of keys e.g., `attributes.rgb` or `attributes.point` etc. This can be generalized for fetching config items for any arbitrary depths.
 Following are some examples,

 -